Scrapers

 More Features

-- Extractor API — Create and manage classic code-based scrapers
+- Extractor API — Create and manage extractor scrapers

 - Agent API — Create and manage AI-powered agentic scrapers